jjvanzon/Circular-Language-Spec/spec/overview.md

 - ![](images/Circle%20Language%20Spec%20Overview.008.png)

   Commands could be seen as executable objects.
 Other synonyms for commands might be *methods*, *procedures*, *routines*, *subs* and *functions*.
 But in the Circle Language Spec those executable objects would be called *commands*.
 In some programming languages, commands might not be objects, but constructs, that are not exchangeable with objects.
-But in Circle an attempt is made to see them as objects, that happen to be executable.
+But in Circle an attempt is made to see them as objects, that so happen to be executable.
 Commands do seem to have specific behavior.
 This documentation tries to evaluate this behavior.

 ### Parameters